-Long term contracts were at one stage considered as the most viable option to protect businesses against high annual increases.
+Long term IT contracts were at one stage considered as the most viable option to protect businesses against high annual increases.
 The rapid development of new technologies has changed all that – top technology and services today may be superseded tomorrow.
-Somewhere in all this there must be a middle road.
-We asked a number of industry players to give us their views on this and related issues.
+Somewhere in all this, there must be a middle road.
+We asked several industry players to give us their views on this and related issues.

 Not so long ago it was customary to sign long term contracts/leases for PBXs, copy machines and large printers.
 With rapidly changing technology, how would you advise companies that still have several years before their contract expires on equipment that no longer meets their requirements?

 Brian Timperley, MD and co-founder, Turrito Networks says he believes this risk lies very much in the engagement with the provider.
-It’s important for customers to be aware of the next engagement with their incumbent service providers, many of whom have realised that the glory days of making substantial margins out of businesses over long term contract periods are over.
+Customers need to be aware of the next engagement with their incumbent service providers, many of whom have realised that the glory days of making substantial margins out of businesses over long term contract periods are over.

 George Golding, CEO, Euphoria Telecom says, “Exit is always the best option.
 The biggest problem with a long term contract is that there is no way out.
 They generally come with either no exit clause or a heavy exit clause and zero discounted settlement terms.
 A recent example was a customer who signed a 60-month contract and after seven months they could not deal with the additional costs.
 Their settlement on the current contract was R230 000.
 Initially, they decided to stay with their existing provider until they were quoted a ludicrous R90 000 for three additional extensions and a VoIP card.
 This put them over the edge and they opted to pay the exit and move on.”